 Pursuant to the savings clause in the Homeland Security Act of 2002, Public Law 107-296, Section 1512, 116 Stat.
-2310 (November 25, 2002), the Department of Homeland Security (DHS) and its components and offices have relied on preexisting Privacy Act systems of records notices for the collection and maintenance of records that account for children enrolled in DHS-sponsored childcare programs.
+2310 (November 25, 2002), the Department of Homeland Security (DHS) and its components and offices have relied on preexisting Privacy Act systems of records notices for the collection and maintenance of records that concern asset management with regards to any employee or contractor who has been assigned DHS property.

-As part of its efforts to streamline and consolidate its Privacy Act records systems, DHS is establishing a new agency-wide system of records under the Privacy Act (5 U.S.C.
-552a) for DHS childcare records.
-This will ensure that all components of DHS follow the same privacy rules for collecting and maintaining childcare records regarding DHS employees, other Federal employees, and other individuals who use DHS-sponsored childcare programs.
-DHS and its components and offices will use the system to account for DHS employees, other Federal employees, and other individuals who use DHS-sponsored childcare programs and their children.
+As part of its efforts to streamline and consolidate its records systems, DHS is establishing a consolidated system of records under the Privacy Act (5 U.S.C.
+552a) for the DHS asset management records.
+This will ensure that all components of DHS follow the same privacy rules for collecting and handling asset management records.
+The collection and maintenance of asset management information assists DHS in meeting its obligation to manage Departmental assets assigned to employees, such as computers, telephones, or other assets.